Observations at the hive entrance

 |

-From late January/early February, the queen resumes egg-laying, foragers bring in hazel pollen followed by willow pollen, and water carriers are working at full capacity for the production of royal jelly by nurse bees.
-An elegant way to check the water needs of brood-rearing colonies is to place a reference watering point near the hives.
-The constant dance of water carriers and the pollen inflow confirm brood rearing.
+From late January/early February, the queen resumes egg laying, foragers bring back first hazel and then willow pollen, and water foragers are in full activity for the production of royal jelly by nurse bees.
+An elegant way to monitor the water requirements of brood-rearing colonies is to place a control watering point near the hives.
+The incessant activity of water foragers and pollen loads confirm brood rearing.

 |